ajrichards/notebook/system-admin/howto-git.rst

   * ~$ git config --global core.editor emacs
   * ~$ git config --global merge.tool meld

+You can also config a specific repo.  cd into the root then use:

+  * git config user.name "Adam Richards"
+  * git config user.email "frodob@gmail.conm"

 How to get ssh working
 ^^^^^^^^^^^^^^^^^^^^^^^^^^